CICADAgod/JIHAN/README.md

-- 👋 Hi, I’m @CICADAgod
+- 👋 Hi, I’m @JOHAN CICADA
-- 👀 I’m interested in ...
+- 👀 I’m interested in cyber security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning some offensive attacks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Z3usx01
-- 📫 How to reach me ...
+- 📫 How to reach me no no u cant

 <!---
 CICADAgod/CICADAgod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.